 ARTICLE III: ARTICLES OF FAITH

 The Articles of Faith express the basic theological beliefs of Shiloh Missionary Baptist Church.
-They represent the teaching position of this church and are the basis for the theological qualification of our pastor, administrati council, pastoral staff, deacons/deaconess, trustees, Sunday school teachers, ministry council and ministries supported by this church.
+They represent the teaching position of this church and are the basis for the theological qualification of our pastor, administrative council, pastoral staff, deacons/deaconess, trustees, Sunday school teachers, ministry council and ministries supported by this church.

 A. The Scriptures